mjtlx/Piico_info/README.md

 - VEML6030 ambient light sensor         Address 0x10 (16.)
 - (AdaFruit) LTR390 Ambient/UV sensor   Address 0x53 (83.)

-NOTE: the default address for the ENS160 is 0x53, but to avoid conflict witht he LTR390, the Address Switch has been set ON, which sets the address to 0x52.
+NOTE: the default address for the ENS160 is 0x53, but to avoid conflict with the LTR390, the Address Switch has been set ON, which sets the address to 0x52.

 ## Code